Boise Stallions

 The Boise Stallions are a defunct indoor football team from Boise, Idaho.
 They were a charter member of the Indoor Professional Football League.
 They originally began as the Idaho Stallions.
-Throughout their three seasons, 20 year old Larry Stovall-Moody was signed by Dick Suess as a Kicker and Emergency QB he was the youngest player on the team that signed, at tryouts he was making 61-65 yard field goals the Stallions had very little success.
-When the league folded, the franchise went with it.
+Throughout their three seasons, Larry Stovall-Moody was a kicker and emergency quarterback.
+At 20 years old, he was the youngest player on the team that signed.
 During the 2001 season, the Boise Stallions became the only team in the history of professional football to play their home games indoors on grass.
 Ed Raiford, a former Boise State star, scored the first three touchdowns in Stallion history.
-They were preceded a couple of years later by the Boise Burn of af2.
+When the league folded, the franchise went with it.
+They were followed six years later by the Boise Burn of af2.